lccc-project/lccc/README.md

 - [ ] C++
 - [ ] Rust

+The rust frontend includes a definition of a stable, versioned, abi, a draft of which can be found [here](https://hackmd.io/@wSaA8OrrSQ2SlegMvA6e6A/SJ1TeE0y_).
+No published versions exist currently, though the first version is intended to be published soon.

 ## Backends

 The following code generators are available or planned (A check indicates the backend is complete):